Nutritional BenefitsFuel your Life

 Emerging scientific research is revealing that dairy food consumption is associated with several health benefits including reduced risk of cardiovascular disease and Type 2 diabetes, and lower blood pressure.

 Award Winning, Age-Specific Nutrition Education Resources

-The Dairy Council© of Arizona and Nevada provides free nutrition education materials throughout the states of Arizona and Nevada at no charge.
+The Dairy Council of Nevada® provides free nutrition education materials throughout the states of Arizona and Nevada at no charge.
 Visit the catalog to browse and order.